Basil's Hilarious Arabic Lesson at Houston Improv

 Andy — the construction safety manager who had been one of the final two — was not forgotten.

 Martin gave him his own segment.
-Women came up from the audience: Bailey from the North Side, Sandy, and Perla — a preschool teacher originally from California who had relocated to Kingwood, Texas, owned a dog-sitting business, and had been single for a year.
+Four women came up from the audience: Bailey from the North Side (cool, described as "not clingy but also not too available"), Sandy (also North Side), Perla (preschool teacher, originally from California, relocated to Kingwood, owned a dog-sitting business, had been single for a year), and a couple of others.

 Andy laid out his criteria: no drama, no communication issues, looking to start a family and settle down.
 Serious.
 Real.